nofusscomputing/gitlab-ci/README.md

 Each CI/CD job is contained within its own sub-folder.
 Each sub-folder has a readme specific to the job, which includes the details on how to implement, use etc.

+### gitlab-ci layout

+We use the following branches:
+ - `master` - Considered as the stable branch
+ - `development` considered as unstable

+We also tag each branch to denote the version of release.
+We use our own repo to do the version increment automagically in line with [semantic versioning](https://semver.org/).

 ### CI Stages
 The CI stages for these jobs are as follows, and in the order expected by the jobs: